adrien-berchet/python-template/README.md

 1. complete Spack recipe in `extra/spack` and add it to BlueBrain Spack repo: https://github.com/BlueBrain/spack#the-bluebrain-spack-deployment
 2. the `extra` folder can now be removed
+3. search for `TODO` strings in the repository and replace them by what you need